Kamykaze2020/OpenAI-LangChain-ChatBot-with-CustomTkinter/README.md

 # OpenAI-LangChain-ChatBot-with-CustomTkinter
  ChatBot application with interface in CustomTkinter that uses the LangChain framework to embed and store data inside a vectorial database so that it can send it to a neural network provided by OpenAI and get the user the answers that he needs based on the files stored.

- The application uses the OPENAI_API_KEY that you can get from https://platform.openai.com/account/api-keys.
-After you make an account and get the API_KEY you need to insert it into the folder 'API_KEY' inside the 'OPENAI_API_KEY.env' file.
+ The application uses the **OPENAI_API_KEY** that you can get from https://platform.openai.com/account/api-keys.
+After you make an account and get the **API_KEY** you need to insert it into the folder '**API_KEY**' inside the '**OPENAI_API_KEY.env**' file.

- You can put files like pdf, word, exel etc. inside the 'FILES_HERE' folder.
+ You can put files like pdf, word, exel etc. inside the '**FILES_HERE**' folder.
 There the application will extract the text from the files in the folder, store the data inside a vector, segment it, embed it and store it into a vectorial database by using FIASS (Facebook AI Similarity Search) from the langchain package.

+ The application runs on 2 threads so that the interface doesn't freeze when the langchain framework makes the request to OpenAI to get an answer.
+While the thread makes the reques to OpenAI a loading bar dwonside the textbox starts moving so that the user can know that the application is reqesting an answer.
+After the answer is written the loadbar stops.

 # Interface